twilio/stashboard/markdown/overview.markdown

 Services are the basic unit of StashBoard.
 A service is any web service that can be consumed, and more importantly, can fail.
 Using StashBoard, you can easily inform your users of the current service status.
 To handle system status, StashBoard uses the concept of events.

+Read more about creating and modifying services in the [Status Resource section](/documentation/rest#status-list-resource) of the REST API documentation.

 #### Events

 A service has a list of events, listed in reverse chronological order, which represent the state of that service.
 To track the state of a web service, an administrator creates events for a given service.